Tunous/SwipeActionView/README.md

 # <a id="animations">Animations</a>
 `SwipeActionView` also comes with support for custom animations.
 There are 2 listeners that you can set in your code.
 They will be called with current swipe progress while users perform swipe gesture.

-By default there is only one animator included which scales the background views.
-You can use it as an example on how to implement custom animations or use it directly if it's good enough for you.
+By default, there is only one animator included which scales the background views.
+You can use it as an example of how to implement custom animations or use it directly if it's good enough for you.

 # <a id="credits">Credits</a>
 This library wouldn't be created without help and work of [Brian Robles].